- Nearly one-quarter million people in the United States have temporal arteritis.

 Although these tests can be helpful, blood tests alone aren’t enough for a diagnosis.
 Usually, your doctor will perform a biopsy of the artery that they suspect is affected to make a definitive diagnosis.
 This can be done as an outpatient procedure using local anesthesia.
 An ultrasound may provide an additional clue about whether or not you have temporal arteritis.
 CT and MRI scans are often not helpful.

-Complications can occur.
-If temporal arteritis isn’t treated, the following complications can occur:
+If temporal arteritis isn’t treated, serious, potentially life-threatening complications can occur.
+They include: